njgit/App-Pipeline-Lite/README.md

 Pipeline and Datasource Specification
 =====================================

-This a list of thing that currently will not be warned against but which will result in strange behaviour (they will be removed from the list as updates are made to warn or allow the behaviour):
+This is a list of things that currently will not be warned against, but which will result in strange behaviour (they will be removed from the list as updates are made to warn or allow the behaviour):

 * No dots in datasource names - underscores and hyphens are ok (i.e. no column name "file.gz", use "file-gz" instead)